-Sweet Glutinous Rice Dumplings with Black Sesame (Adapted from tastehongkong.com)
+Sweet Glutinous Rice Dumplings with Black Sesame (落湯糍/糯米糍)

-- Ground the sesame seeds with a grinder into a coarse powder.
-Transfer to a plate.
+- Ground the sesame seeds with a mini food processor (or grinder) into coarse powder.
+Transfer back to the plate.
 Set aside.

-- In a large pot or wok (with lid), put in the steaming rack and add water that reach 1 inch below the top of the rack.
+- In a large pot or wok (with lid), put in the steaming rack and add water that reaches 1-inch below the top of the rack.
 Bring the water to a boil over medium heat.

 - Meanwhile, in a medium bowl, add the flour.
 Mix in the water and oil until combined.
 The dough should be almost like play dough, but runnier.
 Transfer the dough to a medium bowl that can be steamed and fit in the wok.

 - Put the bowl on top of the steaming rack.
-Cover with lid and steam for 15 – 20 minutes or until the dough is cooked through.
+Cover the wok with a lid and steam for 20 minutes.

 - To serve, cover the dumplings (in the steaming plate) with aluminum foil.
-Re-steam the dumplings for 2 – 4 minutes.
-Serve immediately.
+Re-steam the dumplings over medium heat for 6 – 7 minutes (make sure water is boiling before starting to steam).
+Serve immediately w/ a plate of sugar.
 Dip the dumplings in sugar to serve.

 - Stirring the dough after 1st steaming will help to make the dough more gooey, which is critical.

 - I found the chopsticks to be helpful for making the dumplings.
 You can use any methods you want.
-The goal is to turn the cooked dough into 10 – 12 1-tablespoon balls.
+The goal is to make into 12 – 14 1-tablespoon balls.